 Ofcom (the Office of Communications) is the independent regulator and competition authority for the media and communications industries in the UK.
 It was created in December 2003 from a merger of the Broadcasting Standards Commission, the Independent Television Commission, Oftel, the Radio Authority and the Radio Communications Agency.
-Since 1 October 2011 it has also been responsible for the regulation of the UK’s postal services.
+It has also been responsible for the regulation since 1 October 2011, of the UK’s postal services, and since 3 April 2017 of the BBC.
 Information and documents on the site include consultations, codes of practice, guidance, reports, and selected material from the former sites of the defunct “legacy regulators”.
-An Enforcement section within the “Stakeholders” area includes details of Ofcom’s competition and other regulatory enforcement casework since 1996, in the Competition and Consumer Enforcement Bulletin.
+A Competition and Consumer Enforcement Bulletin may be found within “About Ofcom”, “News and updates”.